My colleague has been finger drumming the desk for 3 minutes now…

 One of the worst things about this disorder is that relentless, droning anxiety that seeps into the liminal spaces in-between triggers.

 Let me explain what I mean by that…

 Misophonia triggers are intense, overwhelming and unpleasant.
 That’s the obvious, headline effect of the disorder.

 A kind of ghostly residue… a slow burning, low-level anxiety in the moments in-between triggers when you feel trapped.
 You’re not being triggered – your amygdala is calm again (sort of) – yet you feel distracted and overly aware of your surroundings.

 You could be in an office, a school, a lecture theatre – anywhere that you cannot easily leave.

-The problem starts when you’re triggered by someone (usually a person who know tends to make a lot of sounds/movements that trigger you) and then find you have stay in that space with them for a prolonged period of time.
+The problem starts when you’re triggered by someone (usually a person who you know tends to make a lot of sounds/movements that trigger you) and you have stay in that space with them for a prolonged period of time.